 - You'd owe a total of $11,558.50 in federal taxes.

-Your marginal rate—your highest tax bracket—is 22%, but only $31,875 of your income is taxed at that rate.
-Your effective tax rate, which is your taxes paid divided by your taxable income, works out to about 16.2%.
+Your marginal rate, which is your highest tax bracket, would be 22%, but only $31,475 of your income would be taxed at that rate.
+Your effective tax rate, which is your taxes paid divided by your taxable income, would work out to about 16%.

 How Federal Taxes Work for Couples